CodeLikeKitten/CodeLikeKitten/README.md

-### 👋
+###
 - C/C++ programmer
 - Python as additional language
-- Have experience with Arduino and STM32
+- Have experience with AVR microcontrollers and STM32
-- I'm currently learning robotics
+- Have degree in robotics
-- Goal to become embedded developer
+- Embedded developer
-- Gnu/Linux user
+- Ubuntu user

 <!--
 **CodeLikeKitten/CodeLikeKitten** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.